nyantropy/Gravitas/ARCHITECTURE.md

    another broad group from `onLoad()`

 Choose the broadest accurate execution group.
 Use `Always` sparingly for systems that must run in every runtime mode.
-Most scene gameplay should use `Gameplay`; renderer companion/lifecycle work should use `RenderPrep`; camera presentation should use `Camera`; retained UI sync/interaction should use `Ui`;
+Most scene simulation should use `Gameplay`; renderer companion/lifecycle work should use `RenderPrep`; camera presentation should use `Camera`; retained UI sync/interaction should use `Ui`;
 dialogue graph bridges should use `Dialogue`; VN presentation should use `VN`;
-engine or game debug tooling should use `Tools`.
+engine or application debug tooling should use `Tools`.

 ### Adding a New Component